 Networking and getting a job

 You should use recruitment firms but very few of them will be able to put you in a position where you might be able to get a job.
-You are much more likely to gain a position through networking, everyone you meet for a coffee is a possible employer if not immediately then at a later date.
-Treat each meeting as in interview and prepare accordingly.
+You are much more likely to gain a position through networking; everyone you meet for a coffee is a possible employer, if not immediately then at a later date.
+Treat each meeting as an interview and prepare accordingly.
 Ensure you grow your network .The process to get a job can take more than 3 months but obviously varies.
 During this time do not discount any possible avenues, attend as many interviews as possible to gain experience.

 Prior to Starting the Programme

 - Build a network of contacts and set up meetings in advance To maximise your chances of gaining employment you must have a network you can update and meet while you’re on the programme.
 Your network will grow quickly.

 - Insurance has its own language It will be to your advantage to study for the CII London Market 1&2 exams, this will give you the key vocab and a basic understanding of insurance.
 Each study book can be completed in about two weeks; exams can be booked regularly and are multiple choice at local test centres.
 It will also benefit your CV and 70% of your way to the Cert CII.

 - Create a clear and bold business card Include full name, phone number, email and LinkedIn address.
 Make sure you have a good amount as you will be handing them out daily.
 Do not add a regimental emblem; you want people to view you as a potential broker/underwriter who wants a job not an military individual looking at insurance.